See it if you like a story about 2 sisters who tell there story for over a century. Some of it was interesting, pretty good direction.

 Don't see it if You want more action or fully realized set, aren't interested in oral histories even if presented with charm, find quiet plays boring.
 Read more

-Don't see it if You can’t sit in a metal seat for an hour.
-Or you have no interest in small casts or productions.
+Don't see it if you can't sit on metal chairs for an hour or two; have no interest in listening to stories about slavery or black history.
+Read more

 "A delightful two-character play...The play moves at a leisurely, but always interesting pace, as the sisters address the audience with a fascinating oral history of their family and the world around them...Carter and Jason, worked beautifully together - totally convincing as sisters who had lived together their whole lives...The play by Emily Mann selected stories that revealed the intelligence, humor, resourcefulness, and dignity of the sisters, two remarkable and most admirable women."